morgsmccauley/dotfiles/README.md

 ```sh
 v
 ```
-Neovim (nvim) is aliased as `v`.
+Neovim is aliased as `v`.
 When neovim opens it will automatically download [vim-plug](https://github.com/junegunn/vim-plug) and all plugins listed in [plugins](./.config/plugins.vim).
-Coc will also install all language server dependencies.
+CoC then install all language server dependencies.
-Remember to install all node dependencies of the project as Coc will sometimes target these directly for intellisense.
+Remember to install all node dependencies of the project as CoC will sometimes target these directly for intellisense.

-## All done!
+## To Do
+- [ ] Remove tmux config files
+- [ ] Replace inputrc with zshell config